Changing Families, Pressured Families

 Changing Rhythms of American Family Life, (by Suzanne M. Bianchi, John P. Robinson and Melissa A. Milkie), winner of two American Sociological Association section awards, examines changes in U.S. mothers’ and fathers’ time allocations across four decades.
 The book includes a cross-cultural comparison of parents’ time with children in six nations.
 Changing Rhythms also focuses on parents’ feelings about time and how these are embedded in a culture of intensive mothering and involved fathering.

 Many of my publications center on time in work and family roles and its implications for family members’ mental health and well-being.
-There are many pressures on employed mothers and fathers that are not easily reconciled in the U.S., with few workplace or state supports.
+There are many pressures on employed mothers and fathers that are not easily reconciled in the U.S. and some other nations, with few workplace or state supports.
 The pressure of feeling time deficits with children is related to worse mental health and well-being for mothers and fathers.